PRESERVATION EQUITY PROJECT 2021 GRANT PROGRAM

 - Single-family & duplex buildings

-- Historically or architecturally significant (contributing) in the College Heights National Register of Historic Places District
+- Historically or architecturally significant (contributing) in the National Register of Historic Places or Districts

 - "Contributing" means that the property was built within the specificed dates of signaficance, contributes to the historic character of the district, and has not been significantly altered from its original design.